krprzenioslo/Hystrixwiki2/How-it-Works.md

 ### Semaphores

 You can use semaphores (or counters) to limit the number of concurrent calls to any given dependency, instead of using thread pool/queue sizes.
 This allows Hystrix to shed load without using thread pools but it does not allow for timing out and walking away.

-So, if you trust the client and you only want load shedding, you could use this approach.
+If you trust the client and you only want load shedding, you could use this approach.

-[HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) supports semaphores in 2 places:
+`HystrixCommand` and `HystrixObservableCommand` support semaphores in 2 places:

 * **Fallback:** When Hystrix retrieves fallbacks it always does so on the calling Tomcat thread.
 * **Execution:** If you set the property `execution.isolation.strategy` to `SEMAPHORE` then Hystrix will use semaphores instead of threads to limit the number of concurrent parent threads that invoke the command.